Computerised Strain Gauge Measurements

 We recommend the Windmill 751-SG package to measure strain.
 This 751-SG comprises our Windmill data acquisition and control software together with a USB measurement unit and boxed strain gauge inputs card: a flexible, easy-to-use yet powerful system for just £475.
 For Ethernet and TCP/IP networks we recommend the Windmill 851.

 - Each USB or Ethernet unit provides 16 differential inputs and can thus monitor 16 strain gauges

 - It can also measure temperature, pressure, voltage and current, switch up to 32 digital outputs, monitor up to 32 digital inputs and count events with up to 8 counters

 - You can change and mix configurations

 - You can connect up to eight units to one PC via USB, allowing 128 strain gauges to be monitored.
-An unlimited number of 851s can be connected to an Ethernet network.
+For more strain gauges consider the our 851 units - an unlimited number of which can be connected to an Ethernet network.

 - No programming is required

 - For portable, laptop, desktop and networked data acquisition